roycuadra/Earthquake-Alert-System/README.md

 Use this project as a hands-on learning tool to explore sensors, IoT, and electronics, not as a substitute for real-world disaster prevention systems.

-The creator is not responsible for damage, injury, or loss that may result from the use of this project.
+The author is not responsible for any damage, injury, or loss caused by using this project.
+Always handle electronics safely.

 ---